Distributed Evolution Strategies with Multi-Level Learning for Large-Scale Black-Box Optimization: Related Works

 \section{Related Works}

-In this section, we review only parallel/distributed versions and large-scale variants of ES, since there have been some well-written reviews for ES (e.g., \cite{beyer2002evolution,kern2004learning,Hansen2006,back2013contemporary,Rudolph12,Hansen2015}) up to now.
-We also analyze the possible opportunities and challenges of two different ES families (i.e., CMA-ES and Meta-ES) under two common parallelism models (i.e., master-salve and island).
+In this section, we only review parallel/distributed versions and large-scale variants of ES, since there have been some well-written reviews for ES (e.g., \cite{beyer2002evolution,kern2004learning,Hansen2006,back2013contemporary,Rudolph12,Hansen2015}) up to now.
+We also analyze the opportunities and challenges of two different ES families (i.e., CMA-ES and Meta-ES) under two parallelism models (i.e., coordinator-worker and island).